 Thick toenails can be unsightly and cause discomfort.
 Fungal infections, older age, psoriasis, and other factors can cause toenails to thicken.
 Treatment depends on the severity of nail changes and the underlying cause.

 There are many potential causes of thick nails.
-If these are known, a person may be able to prevent thick nails from forming and treat them quickly if they do develop.
+By understanding the causes, a person may be able to prevent thick nails from forming and treat them quickly if they do develop.

 As a person ages, their nails can start to break down, or they may develop a condition that causes thick nails to form.

-Although there are many potential causes of thick nails, in the toenails a fungal infection is the most common cause.
+Although there are many potential causes of thick nails, a fungal infection is the most likely cause in the toenails.

-The exact cause of thick nails will help decide the treatment a person has to correct the condition.
+The exact cause of thick nails will help decide a person’s treatment to correct the condition.

-Thick toenails may go unnoticed in the early stages.
-But as the nails get more obviously thicker, a person may notice several symptoms, including:
+A person may overlook thick toenails in the early stages.
+However, as the nails get more obviously thicker, they may notice several symptoms, including: